bluebanquise/bluebanquise/collections/infrastructure/roles/pxe_stack/README.md

 .. code-block:: text

-  bootset -n c001 -b disk
+  bluebanquise-bootset -n c001 -b disk

 It is also possible to work on a range of host, using nodeset formatting: